 New season, new hair

 You guys, it’s summer!
 I know that was official a couple weeks ago, but for me summer doesn’t really start until the humidity starts going nuts, and I have a fool-proof gauge for that – my hair.
 Being curly is bad enough but this year I’ve got some other issues working against me on top of that.
 For one, I count among the many women in my family with hereditary hair loss, and it’s been especially noticeable the past few years.
 Then I compounded that with some questionable hair care decisions, like undergoing a hair transplant.
-Example- a few months ago I decided to live my dream of having purple hair.
+Example- a few months ago I decided to live my hair coloring dream of having purple hair.
 It’s been pretty awesome but the process involved bleaching my hair from a level 2 (almost black) to about a 9-ish (light blond).
 Even though it didn’t look too bad at first, the inevitable damage is starting to show, and keeping up purple-dyed hair is exactly as hard as everyone says it is.
 So now that my hair is kind of a hot mess in general, obviously this is the best possible time to decide that I should grow it back out.
 Right?
 In an effort to make great hair be a thing in my life, I put together a brand-spanking new hair routine with Women’s ROGAINE®, L’Oreal, Pravana and Joico products to tackle my hair woes one by one.

 But first, Exhibit A (a couple months ago looking not too bad, freshly dyed w/Pravana Violet):